Documentation

 Racer.ini reference guide

-Distributing Releasing your cars/tracks to the public
+Distributing content Releasing your cars/tracks to the public

 Fixing content warnings